-[Iwate] Feel nostalgic.
-Travel back in time to the Meiji era with a retro stroll at Morioka Station
+[Iwate] Feel nostalgic!
+Travel back in time to the Meiji era with a retro walk around Morioka Station

-Morioka Station, the center of Iwate Prefecture, once flourished as a castle town of the Nanbu domain.
-Historic buildings and old townhouses built in the Meiji era still remain today, so take a walk and enjoy the retro atmosphere.
-There are cute general stores and delicious restaurants, so it's a good idea to stop by.
+Morioka Station, located in the center of Iwate Prefecture, once flourished as the castle town of the Nanbu clan.
+Historical buildings and old townhouses built during the Meiji period still remain, so take a stroll and enjoy the retro atmosphere.
+There are also cute general stores and delicious restaurants worth stopping by

 Iwate Bank Nakanohashi Branch

-When you get to JR Iwate Station, first take the Morioka City Loop Bus Dendenmushi (counterclockwise) and get off at the Morioka Bus Center.
+Once you arrive at JR Iwate Station, first board the Morioka City Center Loop Bus Dendenmushi (counterclockwise) and get off at Morioka Bus Center

-It is surprising that it has continued to function as an active bank since it was completed in 1909.
-Be sure to take a commemorative photo.
+It's amazing to know that it has been operating as a bank since it was completed in 1911.
+Be sure to take a commemorative photo here

 INFORMATION